-You’ve dedicated a good number of years to law school—and potentially a sizeable amount of debt—and the bar exam is the last hurdle you need to clear before you can finally focus on building your career as a lawyer.
-If you’re looking at how to study for the bar exam, you’re likely considering a number of options, including bar prep courses, online materials, or study groups.
+You’ve dedicated a good number of years to law school and potentially a sizeable amount of debt.
+The bar exam is the last hurdle you need to clear before you can finally focus on building your career as a lawyer.
+If you’re looking at how to study for the bar exam, you’re likely considering several options, including bar prep courses, online materials, or study groups.

 Before you decide to self-study for the bar exam, or to register for an expensive prep course, consider the benefits and drawbacks of each approach.
 Here are some guidelines to help you make the best decision.